vegaprotocol/documentation/docs/releases/overview.md

 [**Vega core software**](#vega-core-software) - Below, find a summary of each version's features and breaking changes.

+From 0.54.0 the core repository also holds the wallet and data-node code, therefore the following code is included in the releases:

+- The data node APIs allow for querying for historic information and for snapshots of the current state of the systems.
+- The code for the Vega Wallet CLI app is open source, and you can read about the contents of each release on the Vega Wallet repo.

 See the full release notes on [GitHub](https://github.com/vegaprotocol/vega/releases).

-[**Data node APIs on GitHub**](https://github.com/vegaprotocol/data-node/releases) - The data node APIs allow for querying for historic information and for snapshots of the current state of the systems.

-[**Vega Wallet on GitHub**](https://github.com/vegaprotocol/vega/releases) - The code for the Vega Wallet CLI app is open source, and you can read about the contents of each release on the Vega Wallet repo.

 [**Vega Desktop Wallet on GitHub**](https://github.com/vegaprotocol/vegawallet-desktop/releases) - The code for the Vega Wallet desktop app is open source, and you can read the contents of each release on the repo.